 The body also needs calcium to move muscles and for nerves to carry messages between the brain and body.

-We mostly get vitamin D from sunlight throughout the year (we should spend at least 15 minutes, 3 times a week in the sun) and from foods such as oily fish, eggs and fortifies cereals and breads, however all adults and children over the age of one have been recommended to take a daily vitamin D supplement of 10mcg.
+We mostly get vitamin D from sunlight throughout the year (we should spend at least 15 minutes, 3 times a week in the sun) and from foods such as oily fish, eggs and fortifies cereals and breads, however all adults and children over the age of one have been recommended to take a daily vitamin D supplement of 10mcg3.

 Who may need a calcium supplement and how much?

 Calcium is essential for healthy bones, particularly in growing children, as their bones absorb calcium to strengthen them for adulthood.
 Calcium requirements for girls aged 7-10 are 550mg/day and increase to 800mg/day in 11-18-year-old girls.4

 After menopause, you need 1200mg of calcium each day to help slow the bone loss that comes with ageing.
 For more on how to improve bone strength, take a look at our article on how to boost your bone power.

 Where can you get it?

 - as well as calcium fortified products, such as some breakfast cereal, oatmeal and orange juice (do check labels).

 *It’s important to note that most milk substitutes are fortified with calcium.
 A glass of cows’ milk contains around 300mg of calcium.
 Make sure you choose a milk substitute that contains at least 120mg of calcium per 100 ml.

-4. Vitamin B-12
+4. Vitamin B12

 Why do we need vitamin B12?

 Vitamin B12 performs a similar role to B9 (or folate).
 It’s needed for the creation and multiplication of red blood cells and for making and repairing our DNA.

 Who may need extra vitamin B12 and how much?